teradatadb/NameNormalization/README.md

 # Installation
 1. Clone or download this repository.
 2. Run pip install -r requirements.txt inside this repository.
-Consider this inside a Python virtual
+Consider this inside a Python virtual en